American Standard Logo

 American Standard Symbol

-The basis, as a rule, was taken by the font, which in its features is close to cursive, creating the effect of a handwritten note.
+The basis, as a rule, was the font, which, in its features, is close to cursive, creating the effect of a handwritten note.

 The color palette, as a rule, consisted of black, white, and gray.
-These tones indicated the official and business status of the company and its serious approach to business.
+These tones conveyed the company’s official, businesslike status and its serious approach to business.